5 things to know about website photography if you’re launching a business

 Here are some of the biggest visual trends of 2018 if you’re in need of some website photography inspiration:

 According to Getty Images, attainability and relatability are key when connecting with today’s consumer.
-Authentic, believable lifestyle images are one of the main ways to appeal to customers in 2018, with ‘aspirational’ scenes no longer resonating.
+Authentic, believable lifestyle images are one of the main ways to appeal to customers in 2018.
+‘Aspirational’ scenes no longer resonating.

 SPEAKING VOLUMES WITH A SINGLE IMAGE

-Following the vast social and political changes of 2017, this year we’re witnessing a shift in website photography, as it becomes a little more open, raw and dynamic.
-As businesses attempt to appeal to consumers’ increasing need for social accountability and ethical fairness, we are seeing a rise in powerful, single images designed to make a big statement.
+Following the vast social and political changes of 2017, this year we’re witnessing a shift in website photography.
+It is becoming a little more open, raw and dynamic.
+We are seeing a rise in powerful, single images designed to make a big statement.
+Businesses are attempting to appeal to consumers’ increasing need for social accountability and ethical fairness,

 2018 has also seen an increase in the statement collage.
-Combinations of images and illustrations with bold, brave colours are being used to create unique design statements that will get a website noticed.
+Combinations of images and illustrations with bold, brave colours are being used to create unique design statements to get a website noticed.

 Humanise images but be clear and neat